suzannejmatthews/suzannejmatthews.github.io/_posts/2017-06-14-pi-cluster.markdown

 Unlike what I did with the Parallella tutorial I posted a couple years back, I'm *NOT* going to transcribe the entire tutorial from the PDF.
-The instructions large still work.
+The instructions largely still work.
 A couple things I should note:

 * my webpage lists images for the [Raspberry Pi 2][image2] and the [Raspberry Pi 3][image] You can use the Raspberry Pi 3 image to create a cluster of Raspberry Pi 3s.